Student Emergency Assistance Program:

-- The Student Emergency Assistance Program will cover emergency non-academic needs (rent, utilities, medical/transportation emergencies, childcare, etc.) up to $250 per quarter with a maximum of $500 per calendar year (January – December).
+- The Student Emergency Assistance Program will cover emergency non-academic needs (rent, utilities, medical/transportation emergencies, childcare, etc.) up to $250 per quarter with a maximum of $500 per academic year (Summer quarter - Spring quarter).
 There is a lifetime cap of 4 years or $2,000 in assistance to any single student.

 - Checks will be made payable to the company owed, and will not be issued to students directly.